svenvc/zinc/zinc-http-components-paper.md

     User-Agent: Zinc HTTP Components 1.0
     Host: zn.stfx.eu

-A ZnRequest object constists of 3 elements:
+A ZnRequest object consists of 3 elements:

 1. a ZnRequestLine object
 2. a ZnHeaders object